 I bought my first dehydrator about 7 years ago from a thrift store.
-It turned out to be one of the best things that I’ve ever bought.
+It was one of the best things I’ve ever bought.

 Thanks to my dehydrator, I’ve been able to do things like: